Wizer21/Swich/README.md

 #  **This project**
 This project was mainly made to showcase my skills and keep an history of my progression.
-The developpement started on 2nd, november 2020 and is avaible on GitHub This project was only made through C++ with the Qt library.
+The developpement started on 2nd, november 2020.
+This project was only made through C++ with the Qt library.

 ## **Credits**